droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 Markovia invites each player to fill a single waterskin from the waters of the pool.
 “These waters once carried far greater magic.
 While that magic faded long ago, your victory has allowed me to remind them of the blessing they once carried—if only for a time."

 > [!item]+ **Water of the White Sun**
-> As an action, a player can drink the full contents of a waterskin containing water from the blessed pool.
-When they do, they immediately gain the benefits of a long rest, as well as the benefit of a *lesser restoration* spell.
+> As a two-action activity, a player can drink the full contents of a waterskin containing water from the blessed pool.
+When they do, they immediately gain the benefits of a long rest, as well as the benefit of a *[Restoration](https://2e.aonprd.com/Spells.aspx?ID=258)* spell.
 ### Cleansing of the White Sun
 Once the players have filled their waterskins from the pool, if the players redeemed the Abbot and any player has received a vestige’s boon and condition after reaching Stage Three of an amber shard’s corruption, St. Markovia addresses that player personally.
 Read: